Skip to content

 Tina4.cache_delete("product:42")

-# Delete multiple keys
+# Delete several keys

 Tina4.cache_delete("product:42")